 Are there any recalls on my vehicle?

-When you buy a used motorhome or campervan, it's easy to get swept away in the excitement of your new vehicle and completely forget to look for updates and recalls.
-But the likelihood is there probably is at least one which needs doing.
+When you become a new motorhome owner, it’s easy to get swept away in the excitement of your new vehicle and completely forget to look for updates and recalls.
+But the likelihood is there probably is at least one that needs doing.
+(You can read 27 essential motorhome tips and tricks for beginners here)

 The severity of vehicle recalls varies widely; some recalls are essential IMMEDIATELY for vehicle safety, others can be done whenever suits you.
 What you need to remember is YOU WILL NOT ALWAYS BE TOLD.
 Unless you are the very first owner, there’s a high chance you will never hear ANYTHING about faults with your vehicle which need to be sorted.